The Night of the Mary Kay Commandos

 The Night of the Mary Kay Commandos is the seventh collection of the comic strip series Bloom County by Berkeley Breathed.
 It was published in 1989.
 It is preceded by Tales Too Ticklish to Tell and followed by Happy Trails!.

 The book includes "smell-o-toons", intended to enhance the Mary Kay storyline.
 At a pivotal point in the story, the reader is instructed to lift a flap and smell a scented strip.

+The collection was the fifth bestselling book on American college campuses during the 1989–1990 school year, according to The Chronicle of Higher Education.